 Executive Action Will Be Questioned; Issue May Go To the Supreme Court

-If you paid for college out of your savings, you get nothing from Joe Biden's plan or what.
-If you work your butt off to earn enough money to pay for school, you get nothing from Joe Biden's plan.
-Or what if you borrowed the money somewhere else or you didn't get a student loan?
-If you refinanced your mortgage or used credit cards, you get nothing from Joe Biden's plan.
-Or what if you decided you couldn't afford college because of the huge cost – or you didn't have the money and so you didn't go?
-You get nothing from Joe Biden's plan.
-Or what if you didn't go to the college, you really wanted to attend because you couldn't afford it - and you went to a less expensive school, a second-choice school, because you didn't know the government was going to step in and cancel your student loan debt?
-You get nothing from Joe Biden's plan.
+If you paid for college out of your savings, you get nothing from Joe Biden's plan.
+If you worked hard to earn enough money to pay for school, you get nothing from Joe Biden's plan.
+If you borrowed money from somewhere else, instead of getting student loans – such as refinancing your mortgage or using credit cards, you get nothing from Joe Biden's plan.
+If you didn’t go to college because you felt that you couldn't afford it, you get nothing from Joe Biden's plan.
+If you choose a cheaper college that you really didn’t want to attend because you couldn't afford the more expensive school, you get nothing from Joe Biden's plan.

 If you’re not upset about this plan yet, consider this: most of the people who will enjoy forgiveness of their debt don't need the help.
-Indeed, half of all US households in this country are married couples, and all of them who earn up to $250,000 qualify for this $10,000 loan forgiveness. $250,000.
-Guess who earns $250,000 or less?
-Airline pilots, chief executives, dentists, pediatricians, architects, judges, astronomers, physicists, podiatrists, marketing managers, makeup artists, financial managers, petroleum engineers, air traffic controllers, pharmacists, computer engineers, lawyers, compensation managers, sales managers, purchasing managers, HR managers, and optometrists.
+Indeed, half of all US households in this country are headed by married couples, and those who earn up to $250,000 qualify for loan forgiveness.
+Guess who earns $250,000 or less? airline pilots, nurse anesthetists, dentists, pediatricians, physicists, architects, judges, astronomers, podiatrists, marketing managers, makeup artists, financial managers, petroleum engineers, air traffic controllers, pharmacists, computer engineers, lawyers, compensation managers, sales managers, purchasing managers, HR managers, and optometrists.
 All these people earn between $125,000 and $250,000, according to the Bureau of Labor Statistics